ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

 Note that compared to the `hello-world` image, this image has a different image ID.
-This means that the two images consist of different layers—in other words, they're not the same image.
+This means that the two images consist of different layers -- in other words, they're not the same image.

 You should also see a `node` image in the images output.
 This is because the `docker build` command pulled `node:9.4.0-alpine` to use it as the base image for the image you built.